Dr Margaret HustedReader

-I am Lecturer in Psychology.
+I am Reader in Psychology.
 Having had a previous career in the financial services and banking industry and knowing that it was not going to be my passion for the remainder of my working life, I made the decision to change direction.
 I first read Psychology at the Open University achieving 1st Class BSc (hons) in psychology.
 Having chosen to specialise as a Health Psychologist I undertook a MSc Health Psychology at the University of Surrey before continuing on to undertake a PhD alongside my health psychology Stage 2 training Postgraduate Certificate in Health Psychology Practice.
 In addition to undertaking a number of consultancy positions I have been a teaching fellow at the University of Surrey before moving to the University of Winchester in 2016 to take up a lectureship.

 Higher Education Teaching Qualification: Higher Education Academy Associate Fellowship (FHEA).